BrianWaganerSTL/django-okta-auth/README.md

 _str_.
 The Client Secret provided by your Okta Application.

+**_GROUP_NAME_**

+_str_.
+Allows your Okta setup to assign a unique group name for your application.
+This helps get around the Okta 100 AD groups returned limit for groups.
+Because in a custom group you can limit the AD groups to just what your application is looking for.

 **_SCOPES_**

 _str_.
 The scopes requested from the OpenID Authorization server.
 At the very least this needs to be `"openid profile email"` but if you want to use refresh tokens you will need `"openid profile email offline_access"`.
 This is the default.

-If you want Okta to manage your groups then you should also include `groups` in your scopes.
+If you want Okta to manage your groups then you should also include one of the following in your scope: `groups` or the value defined in GROUP_NAME

 **_REDIRECT_URI_**